Shelley Carroll

-Shelley Carroll is a Canadian politician who has represented Ward 17 Don Valley North on Toronto City Council since 2018.
-She previously sat as the councillor for Ward 33 Don Valley East from 2003 to 2018.
+Shelley Carroll is a Canadian politician who has served on Toronto City Council since 2003.
+Carroll has been the chair of the Toronto Police Services Board (TPSB) since 2025 and chair of the Budget Committee since 2023.
+She has represented Ward 17 Don Valley North since 2018 and previously represented Ward 33 Don Valley East from 2003 to 2018.

 Background

 Carroll worked in the banking industry before starting her own childcare business, while caring for her own special needs child.
 She first rose to prominence as head of the North York Parent Assembly and then the Toronto Educational Assembly.
 Both groups pushed for more funding for education and vigorously opposed the education reforms brought in by then-premier Mike Harris.
+Her tireless defence of public education led her to be elected as a School Board Trustee on the Toronto District School Board (TDSB) in 2000 and earned her a Queen’s Golden Jubilee Medal.

 Politics

-TDSB trustee
+Toronto District School Board (TDSB) Trustee

 In the 2000 municipal election, she was elected as a Toronto District School Board (TDSB) trustee in Don Valley East, ousting the incumbent.
 The school board endured fierce battles over provincial cuts to education, and Carroll became the leader of the faction of the Board refusing to implement the Harris agenda.
 She was elected Co-Chair of the Board by her peers in her last year in office.
 For her activism on behalf of children, she was awarded a Golden Jubilee Medal.

 Toronto City Council

 In the 2003 municipal election, she decided to run for city council when incumbent Paul Sutherland left to run in the provincial election.
 Her main opponent was former west-end councillor Rob Davis.
 During her first term on council she sat on the Budget Committee and then was elected by her peers to the position of Chair of the Public Works and Infrastructure Committee by mid-term.

-After the 2006 municipal election, she was appointed to sit on Mayor David Miller's Executive Committee and was elected Chair of the Budget Committee.
+After the 2006 municipal election, she was appointed to sit on Mayor David Miller's Executive Committee and was elected chair of the Budget Committee.
 Under the governance procedures of the time, only this chair was elected by a majority vote on council, all other standing committee chairs were appointed by the Mayor.

-During her four years as Budget Chair, Carroll delivered four City Budgets that were all successfully fully balanced at the time of their launch.
-She worked with Mayor David Miller to implement Canada's first Municipal Land Transfer Tax, which made Toronto financially sustainable for the first time since amalgamation.
+During her four years as budget chief, Carroll delivered four balanced budgets.
+She worked with the mayor to implement Canada's first municipal land transfer tax, which made Toronto financially sustainable for the first time since amalgamation.

-She was re-elected as a City Councillor in 2010 and in 2014.
-In December 2014, she was appointed to the Toronto Police Services Board by Toronto City Council.
-She resigned from the Board on March 26, 2018.
+She was re-elected to city council in 2010 and in 2014.
+In December 2014, she was appointed to the Toronto Police Services Board.
+She resigned from the board on March 26, 2018.